 Yes, standing there for hours on end does get tedious.
 “I tend to sing songs in my head or try to remember…a movie from start to finish in my head,” says the Redditor guard.
 “I’ve gotten pretty good at that.”
 Sometimes he’ll even try to photobomb tourists (while maintaining his professional demeanor, of course).
 “Also, sometimes I just people watch, since they’re doing it to me.”
 Seems fair.

 One of the most iconic traits of the Guard is their strut-march combo of a walk, and many tourists try to imitate it.
-According to the Redditor, they usually fail.
-“A lot of people try to mock the way we march by doing it all wrong, which is sometimes annoying.”
-You know you’ve always wanted to take these 18 clichéd tourist photos.
+According to the Redditor, they usually fail: “A lot of people try to mock the way we march by doing it all wrong, which is sometimes annoying.”
+Find out what Queen Elizabeth II really thinks about royal protocol.

 The “stay still” rule is so strict that guards aren’t even allowed to wipe their sweat away.
 If the heat is especially brutal, people will sometimes come from inside and bring them something to drink.
 However, our Redditor’s least favorite thing about the heat?
 “The drill boots’ polish melts in direct heavy sunlight and we have to redo them.”